[hfe_template id='123664']

 Another tip?
 Reduce the number of houseplants in your home.
 Although they’re beautiful and can clean the air, they can also increase moisture inside the house.

-While there is no single magic solution to moisture problems, anything you can do to ease the amount will make a difference.
-Please pay close attention to any signs of moisture troubles before getting out of hand for the best results.
+While there is no magic solution to moisture problems, anything you can do to reduce the amount will make a difference.
+Please pay close attention to any signs of moisture troubles before they get out of hand for the best results.

 A Clean, Dry Home is the Goal

-Moisture can cause severe damage to your home, and it can put your health in jeopardy.
-A few simple tips like adding quality roof insulation and a ventilation system is good to start.
+Moisture can cause severe damage to your home and put your health in jeopardy.
+A few simple tips, like adding quality roof insulation and a ventilation system, can help.

-Pay attention to your daily activities and think about how they could be increasing humidity and moisture levels in the home.
-Keep your house well-ventilated in the roof as well as indoors for a drier space.
+Pay attention to your daily activities and consider how they could be increasing humidity and moisture levels in the home.
+Keep your house well-ventilated, both indoors and on the roof, for a drier space.

 Explore what signs of mould might look like so you can be aware and prepared for the worst.
 Remember, the sooner you remedy the issue, the less likely the intensity of the problem will be.